 The Turtle Hospital’s guided tour shares insight with the public about their curative programs for the turtles.
 I found their careful attention to the turtle’s diets incredibly impressive.
 Each turtle is named, monitored closely, and very well-loved by the devoted staff.

 If you only have 24 hours in the Florida Keys, this is the place I would recommend as the do-not-miss attraction.

 Dinner and Cocktails

 Angler & Ale was our dinner spot in Duck Key, Florida.
-This exceptional restaurant offers lively entertainment, beautiful al fresco dining (with two fire pits), and amazing cuisine.
+This exceptional restaurant offers lively entertainment, beautiful alfresco dining (with two fire pits), and amazing cuisine.
 You can’t go wrong with Caribbean Conch Fritters and a fabulous key lime aioli dipping sauce.
-For dinner, I had the Burrata and Heirloom Tomato Salad and my daughter, the Fish tacos with Caribbean slaw.
+I had the Burrata and Heirloom Tomato Salad for dinner, and my daughter the Fish tacos with Caribbean slaw.
 Pair your dishes with a flight of local beers as I did with mine.

 Time to Relax and Call it a Night

-An affordable, yet stylish and comfortable property for your 24 hours in the Florida Keys is the Faro Blanco Resort & Yacht Club.
+An affordable yet stylish and comfortable property for your 24 hours in the Florida Keys is the Faro Blanco Resort & Yacht Club.
 This Hyatt Place hotel is convenient with all of the modern comforts you look for in a hotel stay.
 Rooms have lovely linens, 42″ wide-screen TVs, free parking and Wifi, plus a swimming pool/fitness club.

 Little things go a long way like fresh fruit in the lobby and the well-stocked market, both nice touches.
 I also like the fact that all rooms at Faro Blanco Resort & Yacht Club have sleeper sofas.